2025 Russia–United States summit: Analysis

 Trump's minimum expectation of a temporary cease-fire was not achieved ("We didn't get there"), whereas Putin had regained his stature on the world stage, with The Guardian describing the summit as a gift for Putin.
-According to The Atlantic: "That the summit happened at all was perceived by many as a victory for Putin, who, after years as an international pariah, was granted a photo with a U.S. president on American soil ...
+Jonathan Lemire, writing for The Atlantic, stated, "That the summit happened at all was perceived by many as a victory for Putin, who, after years as an international pariah, was granted a photo with a U.S. president on American soil ...
 And he was greeted in an over-the-top, stage-managed welcome that involved a literal red carpet for a man accused of war crimes."
+Lemire interviewed John Bolton, a first-term Trump national security advisor, who said, "I think Trump did not lose, but Putin clearly won.
+Putin got everything he could have wished for, but he's not home free yet.
+Zelensky and the Europeans must be dismayed.
+And I thought Trump looked very tired at the press event.
+Putin looked energetic."

-The diplomatic journalist Steven Erlanger of The New York Times deemed that while European fears had not come to pass, its strategic position was no better.
-Trump was notably vague and subdued after the summit, not specifically mentioning Ukraine or a ceasefire even once (the putative reasons for the summit), and in marked contrast with Putin did not speak at length.
+Diplomatic journalist Steven Erlanger wrote in The New York Times that while European fears had not come to pass, its strategic position was no better.
 According to The Economist, the summit's most obvious development was Trump's pivot, from threatening Russia with "crippling sanctions" if the summit didn't yield a ceasefire, to accepting Russian demands for a full end to the war.
 According to The Wall Street Journal, "[Putin] ended his isolation in the West, made no public concessions, and can continue killing Ukrainians without further sanction."

-The Financial Times called the summit an "embarrassing failure" for Trump, and said that by not rejecting Putin's demand for Ukraine to cede further territory in Donetsk, Trump would leave Ukraine exposed to further Russian aggression.
-In their view, the two possible explanations for Trump's actions are either that "his mind is simply shaped by the last conversation he has had", or that Trump has always been sympathetic to Russia's ambition for territorial conquest; namely, "a world in which the strong triumph over the weak".
+The editorial board Financial Times called the summit an "embarrassing failure" for Trump, and said that by not rejecting Putin's demand for Ukraine to cede further territory in Donetsk, Trump would leave Ukraine exposed to further Russian aggression.
+In its view, the two possible explanations for Trump's actions are either that "his mind is simply shaped by the last conversation he has had", or that Trump has always been sympathetic to Russia's ambition for territorial conquest; namely, "a world in which the strong triumph over the weak".

-John Bolton, a former Trump national security advisor, told The Atlantic that he thought "Trump did not lose, but Putin clearly won.
-Putin got everything he could have wished for, but he’s not home free yet".

 Chinese analysts have said that China would likely face "increasing" geopolitical pressure if the United States and Europe provide NATO-style security guarantees to Ukraine.